Theophylact I, Count of Tusculum: Biography

 Theophylact's rule of Rome was shared to a large degree with his wife Theodora, who was styled senatrix and serenissima vestaratrix of Rome.
 It was by her suggestion that the popes who followed Sergius III, Anastasius III and Lando, were chosen by her husband for the papal see.
 Then in 914, she prevailed upon him to support her alleged lover as pope, having him installed as John X (although it has been suggested that John was in fact related to either Theodora or Theophylact).
 Theophylact worked closely with the able John X, who supported Theophylact's overall objectives with regards to strengthening the imperial presence in Italy by supporting Berengar I of Italy.
 He fought alongside John X against the Saracens at the Battle of Garigliano in 915, and was the pope's principal political support until his death in either 924 or 925.

 Theophylact had two daughters with Theodora: Marozia and Theodora.
 In the longer term, the heirs of Theophylact, the Tusculani, were the rivals of the Crescentii in controlling Rome, and placed several popes on the Chair of St Peter.
 Their eventual heirs were the Colonna family.

+Theophylact's ally Alberic I married Marozia sometime near the Battle of Garigliano in 915.
+This marriage produced Alberic II of Spoleto, who ruled over Rome from 932 to 954.
+Liutprand of Cremona, an opponent of Theophylact's family, claimed that Marozia had an affair with Pope Sergius III and gave birth to Pope John XI, but modern historians, such as Pietro Fedele and Louis Duchesne, dismiss this claim as common gossip used in papal discussions.